CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search: Related Work

-Early works on code search mostly relied on classic information retrieval~\cite{bacchelli2010linking,brandt2010example,campbell2017nlp2code,chan2012searching}.
-Brandt et al.~\cite{brandt2010example}, Barzilay et al.~\cite{barzilay2013facilitating}, and Ponzanelli et al.~\cite{ponzanelli2014mining} utilized existing industrial Web search engines.
-Gu et al.~\cite{gu2018deep} used modern dense vector representations for information retrieval, training two recurrent neural networks to represent source code and text respectively.
-Feng et al.~\cite{feng_codebert_2020} presented a language model-based approach to produce these representations.
-Gotmare et al.~\cite{gotmare2021cascaded} used three Transformer-based models, two as encoders and one as a classifier, for a hierarchical representation of code and text; although they experimented with sharing encoder parameters, it lowered the final quality of their model.
-Our model, in contrast, uses a single encoder for embedding both queries and documents and skips the classifier part.
+\textbf{Code Search}.
+Early works on code search mostly relied on classic information retrieval~\cite{bacchelli2010linking,brandt2010example,campbell2017nlp2code,chan2012searching}. \citet{brandt2010example}, \citet{barzilay2013facilitating}, and \citet{ponzanelli2014mining} utilized existing industrial Web search engines. \citet{gu2018deep} used modern dense vector representations for information retrieval, training two recurrent neural networks to represent source code and text respectively. \citet{feng_codebert_2020} presented a language model-based approach to produce these representations. \citet{gotmare2021cascaded} used three Transformer-based models, two as encoders and one as a classifier, for a hierarchical representation of code and text; although they experimented with sharing encoder parameters, it lowered the final quality of their model.
+Our model, in contrast, uses a single decoder part of the transformer to embed queries and documents and skips the classifier part.